helloflask/flask-ckeditor/README.md

 ## Code Snippet Highlight

-The bulit-in CKEditor package include a [code snippet plugin](ckeditor.com/addon/codesnippet). 【】 You can set the code theme through configuration option `CKEDITOR_CODE_THEME`.
-The default theme was `monikai-sublime`.
-See all available themes [here](https://highlightjs.org/static/demo/).
+The bulit-in CKEditor package include a [Code Snippet](ckeditor.com/addon/codesnippet)plugin.
+You can set the code theme through configuration option `CKEDITOR_CODE_THEME`.
+The default theme was `monokai_sublime`.
+See all available themes at [Highlight.js's demo page](https://highlightjs.org/static/demo/).
+The list of valid theme string can be find on this [page](https://sdk.ckeditor.com/samples/codesnippet.html).

 Another step was load code theme resources in the page you want to display the text: